dbernadett/LED_PROJECT/README.md

 Documentation of TimerOne: http://playground.arduino.cc/Code/Timer1

-# Getting my code to work
+# State of the Project
 currently, my code contains the arduino libraries I was using and the c code for the raspberry pi.
+A lot of the files are testing differnet aspects of the connection between the arduino and raspberry pi.
+Nothing can really pass as the end project and there is a lot of commented out code that was switch on and off for debugging purposes.